SharonAliyas5573/Keep-the-streak/README.md

 In the repository page, go under `Settings` -> `Secrets` -> `Actions` -> `New Repository Secret` -> Name: `PUSH_API_KEY` and value the once that you previously copied.

+### Add-ons

+1. **Automated Commits:**
+   - The script now checks for daily commits and automatically makes a commit if none are detected.

+2. **Commit Notifications:**
+   - Sends notifications:
+      - If no commits are made, encouraging the user to make at least one commit for the day.
+      - If commits are already present, motivating the user to keep up the good work.

 #### Credits
 - [cristicretu](https://github.com/cristicretu/keep-the-streak)